 What are eco-friendly funeral flowers?
 Essentially, this means avoiding green flower foam, plastics and choosing more planet-friendly or sustainable ways to create arrangements.
 Many people now have woodland burials, so everything, including twine and message cards must meet relevant standards.

 With crematoriums, flowers and packaging are disposed of after a service which is very wasteful.
 We therefore encourage you to take your flowers home or share among family and friends and we can advise on how you can do this.

 Taking a few stems home also allows for some quiet moments of reflection over the coming days or you can also press flowers for a longer lasting keepsake.

 A few last thoughts on choosing funeral flowers…

 Funeral directors often have an agreement in place with a preferred florist.
 This means the funeral director takes a percentage of whatever the customer spends on funeral flowers.

-However, you don’t have to go with the florist recommended by the funeral home.
-By finding your own florist, you can make your budget go further and find special arrangements that really remind you of your loved one.
+However, you don’t have to go with the florist recommended by the funeral director.
+By finding your own independent florist, you can make your budget go further and create truly special arrangements that really represent your loved one.

 If you’re looking for creative, thoughtful funeral flowers, please get in touch.